-Coming in at #5 on our review list of the best dive cameras available on the market in 2017, is the Intova DUB Waterproof Hi-Res Camera.
+Coming in at #5 on our review list of the best dive cameras available on the market is the Intova DUB Waterproof Hi-Res Camera.

 For those who are relatively new to the field of scuba diving, and are looking to get their hands on a simple, easy-to-use camera that has plenty of features for them to enjoy, then the Intova DUB may be the perfect one for them!

 Infused with a host of different features to accompany its beautiful aesthetic and cheap price, this is definitely one of those dive cameras that you absolutely can’t pass up, if you’re new to the dive camera field, and you are looking to get a feel for how to integrate dive cameras into your routine!

 Intova Dub Waterproof Hi-Res 8Mp/1080P Photo And Video Action Camera, Grey

 Aesthetically, this dive camera is a beauty.
 With an outside texture that is faintly reminiscent of an actual submarine, the camera has a very rough and sturdy look to it.
 The outside of the lens itself looks just like the windows that you would find on a submarine.